tuanlamit/python-scrapy/README.md

 This project was created and executed on Windows.

-Steps taken: (the step numbers are just there to provide the steps and don't have to be completed in order)
+Steps taken: (the steps are not strictly in order)

 1) create an empty folder and cd into it
 2) create venv "python -m venv venv" from terminal